Skip to main content

 Info for Campers

-Camp registration runs from 4:00 till 4:30pm Sunday.
-Camp ends *2:00 pm Friday.
-We dont do any specific closing program but we encourage parents to ask our leaders about the week and we will post highlights on social media.
+Camp registration runs from 4:00 – 4:30 pm on Sunday.
+Camp ends at 2:00 pm on Friday.
+We encourage parents to ask our leaders about the week and check out our highlights on social media.

 Please do not arrive more than 30 min prior to registration.
 There is no advantage to arriving early, as all the staff will be in a meeting making last minute preparations.
 Campers need to be accompanied by a parent or another adult as they register.